Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 \subsubsection{Local Mach Number Transonic Case}

 In \cref{fig:Mach_case2_700_Mach}, we present a comparison between the predicted local Mach number, $\mathrm{Ma}$ (blue), and the reference value (in black).
 This analysis is based on \LBNN{} trained with TVD.
 Assuming an ideal gas, the local Mach number is calculated using $\mathrm{Ma} = (\Velocity \cdot \Velocity)^{1/2}(\gamma R \temperature )^{-1/2}$ (see, \cref{section:supersonic_flow}), consistent with the method used in the previous case.
-We observed that the flow in the tube approaches $\mathrm{Ma}=1$.
-This near-sonic condition is particularly challenging for D2Q9 lattices, highlighting the robustness of our model.
+The flow in the tube approaches $\mathrm{Ma}=1$.
+This near-sonic condition is particularly challenging for D2Q9 lattices and motivates the separate stability diagnostics reported for this case.
 Compare this with the simpler subsonic case presented in \cref{appendix:local_mach_number}.